mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 In Java, the recommended approach to object reuse is: "Don't do it!
 Allocations are cheap, the GC handles it better than you".
 Java programmers listen, and often it works.
 But now and then a Java program eats CPU like mad and fix is "increase heap size".
 And it seems now that every Java program needs gigabyte of heap just to start.
-Ask your non-Java-programmer fellow and he will tell you that Java is a memory hog.
+Ask your opinioated-non-Java-programmer friend and he will tell you harsh truth - Java is slow, Java is a memory hog.

-One common failure mode when listening advice like this one is running code under heavy allocation pressure.
+One common failure mode when listening advice like that is running code under heavy allocation pressure.
 This typically looks like a loop that allocates copious amounts of memory during each iteration, only to discard it in the next.
 In such programs, memory usage jumps up and down like on a trampoline.
 These heavy allocation-deallocation cycles can sometimes behave like real trampolines and throw things in [unwanted directions](https://youtu.be/L68zxvl2LPY?t=1850).[^2]

 When software behaves this way, the dominant performance issues are:
-  - The time and memory cost of unmarshalling binary data into Java objects
+  - The time and memory cost of unmarshaling binary data into Java objects
   - The time cost of garbage collecting all those objects

 And these are two sides of the same coin.
 Avoid allocations, and GC improves.
-Improve GC, and you free up CPU to unmarshall more.
+Improve GC, and you free up CPU to unmarshal more.
 Unmarshal more, GC kicks in.
 Optimise one, and the other reacts.
 In applications like this, almost everything else is irrelevant.
 A 100,000-line system lives or dies by 1,000 lines of critical code.
 This is a classic distribution of performance sections across source.

-The terms to keep track are: *GC usage* and *allocation stalls*.
+The terms to keep track are: *high GC usage* and *allocation stalls*.
 Both are failure modes, which look like CPU cost.
 GC has significant CPU overhead and the best advice is to not create the garbage.
 While newer algorithms like ZGC scale better and have latency boundaries - they aren't free and will eat into CPU cycles.
 Second failure mode is *allocation stall*.
 It is a form of resource starvation.
 All allocations